syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 <tr>
 <td>
 Position</td><td>
-Specifies the relative position of the control and the AutoLabel.The options included are as follows Custom, Left, Top and Side.</td></tr>
+Specifies the relative position of the control and the AutoLabel.
+The options included are as follows: Custom, Left, Top, and Side.</td></tr>
 </table>

 When the Position property is set to "Custom", you can drag the label to the required position using the mouse.